Space-Turtle0/PythonComputer/README.md

 2) Download Visual Studio Code or PyCharm
 VSC: https://code.visualstudio.com/
 PyCharm: https://www.jetbrains.com/pycharm/download/
+3) Follow their installation process
-3) Open the Zip Folder
+4) Open the Zip Folder
-4) Make sure you open with VSC or PyCharm!
+5) Make sure you open with VSC or PyCharm!
 Otherwise you won't be able to edit it.
-5) Congrats!
+6) Congrats!
 You now have access to the files.
+If you just want to run it without editing...
+Open it with command prompt.

 # Warning:
 Any unintentional change may cause a problem during execution!